tmtsoftware/csw-python/esw/documentation.md

 ## ESW Shell

-The esw-shell command provides an interactive shell with predefined imports where you can type in CSW and ESW commands.
+The `esw-shell.sh` script provides an interactive shell with predefined imports where you can type in CSW and ESW commands.
+It is meant to be run from the top level csw-python directory.
 The following example publishes an event:

 ```bash
 > esw-shell.sh